 Leverage Available Resources

-The UK government offers templates and resources to assist small businesses with crafting plans.
+The UK government provides templates and resources to help small businesses develop effective plans.
 There are also business coaches and advisors who can provide guidance.

-A thorough market analysis will help you identify profitable niches and tailor your offerings.
+A thorough market analysis will help you identify profitable niches and tailor your offerings to meet the needs of these specific markets.
 Look at competitors' strengths and weaknesses to differentiate yourself.

 Define team roles and responsibilities related to operations, marketing, and coordination.

-Include realistic financial projections to instil confidence in your business' viability.
+Include realistic financial projections to instil confidence in your business's viability.
 Outline anticipated costs and expected revenues.

 Analysing the Market